MislavJaksic/Knowledge-Repository/README.md

 ### Intention

 As time elapses, I will forget what I knew and even worse, I will forget how I came to know what I forgot.
-To combat this reality, I have decided to create a this digital booklet of booklets, hoping it will keep forgetfulness at bay.
-Somehow...
-I know that writing this booklet will pay off ten years from now...
+To combat this reality I have decided to create this digital booklet of booklets, hoping it will keep forgetfulness at bay.
+Somehow I know that writing this booklet will pay off ten years from now...

 ### Contact